ellissuen/Predicting-Pancreatic-Cancer-using-Urinary-Biomarkers/README.md

 ![ROC Curve](images/ROC-curve-best-model)

-This model was chosen because of the ability to strike a balance between minimizing FALSE POSITVE RATES and FALSE NEGATIVE RATES.
-While it is essential that both types of errors should ideally be reduced, the FALSE POSTIVE RATE is a much higher concern, outweighing that of the FALSE NEGATIVE RATE. <br>
+This model was chosen because of the ability to strike a balance between minimizing FALSE POSITIVE RATES and FALSE NEGATIVE RATES.
+While it is essential that both types of errors should ideally be reduced, the FALSE POSITIVE RATE is a much higher concern, outweighing that of the FALSE NEGATIVE RATE. <br>
 FALSE POSITIVES: Since there is proportionately much more individuals who fall in the ACTUAL NEGATIVE category, the number of overdiagnosis cases are significantly higher than the misdiagnosis cases.
-Overdiagnosis, can lead to significant consequences, including unnecessary treatment (medical resource strain included), and pychosomatic symptoms arising from the placebo effect in otherwise healthy individuals. <br>
+Overdiagnosis can lead to significant consequences, including unnecessary treatment (medical resource strain included), and psychosomatic symptoms arising from the placebo effect in otherwise healthy individuals. <br>
 FALSE NEGATIVES: Conversely, for  individuals facing misdiagnosis, a complex decision concerning ethics is involved, as it hinges on the risk of missed diagnoses and delayed treatment for those who need it.
-Fortunately, the occurance of FALSE NEGATIVES represent a much smaller percentage of the entire population compared to the FALSE POSITIVES group.
+Fortunately, the occurence of FALSE NEGATIVES represent a much smaller percentage of the entire population compared to the FALSE POSITIVES group.

 <a name="results"></a>
 ## Deployed Model